aditya24raj/Word-Quiz/README.md

 -to exit the game give "exit00" as input

 -there is also a multiplayer.py file:

     -it allows to 2 player to input words one after another on same device

     -and all features mentioned above

 # To-do
 Implement some rules of traditional game:

 -block using certain parts of speech like:

     -block proper nouns, ex: gandhi

- -block non-root word forms, ex: eats, eating, ate, only allow "eat".
+    -block non-root word forms, ex: eats, eating, ate, only allow "eat"